PR0CK0/StableDiffusionEndToEndGuide/README.md

 6. Generate an image (ideally, do a batch of 4 or so)
 7. Whichever one you like, click Send to inpaint and iterate until you have a finished image

+## Outpainting
+Outpainting is a rather complex semantic process.
+Outpainting lets you take an image and expand it as many times as you would like, essentially growing the borders of it.
+The process is described [here](https://rentry.org/drfar#outpainting).
+You expand the image only 64 pixels at a time.
+There are two UI tools for this (that I could find):

+* [Alpha Canvas](https://github.com/TKoestlerx/sdexperiments) (built into WebUI as an extension/script)
+* [Hua](https://github.com/BlinkDL/Hua) (web-app for inpainting/outpainting)

 ## Extras
 This WebUI tab is specifically for upscaling.
 If you get an image you really like, you can upscale it here at the end of your workflow.
 Upscaled images are stored in ```stable-diffusion-webui\outputs\extras-images```.
 Some of the memory issues associated with upscaling with more powerful upscalers during generation in the txt2img tab (e.g., the 4x+ ones) do not happen here because you are not generating new images, you are only upscaling static ones.